Welcome to the Adopted Vietnamese International (AVI) official Website.

 AVI Website Upgrades

 The original AVI website was set up in 2000, and in keeping up with current technologies was refreshed with an updated website in 2013 while also making it easier to navigate and explore the wealth of information that we have collect for the past years.
 We hope to embark on a range of new updates in preparation for the 50th anniversary of the Vietnam War (and will do minor updates whenever we can).
-Note that we are non-funded and run by volunteer efforts so changes are paced at our capacity, and with 2020 and 2021 pandemic having an impact on this too.
+Note that we are non-funded and run by volunteer efforts based in Australia, so changes are paced at our capacity.
+Unforseen events in 2020 including fires and the pandemic onwards, plus floods in 2022 and the continuation of covid-19 restrictions are still having an impact on this too.
 We understand there is a lot of older content here but are keen to preserve the historical nature of some of the stories and events where possible.